root-aza/sdk-php-interceptors-opentelemetry/README.md

 $spanProcessor = (new Trace\SpanProcessorFactory())->create(
     (new Trace\ExporterFactory())->create(),
 );

 // Create a tracer provider
 $tracerProvider = new Trace\TracerProvider($spanProcessor);

-// Create a tracer which wraps the OpenTelemetry tracer from the tracer provider
+// Create a tracer which wraps the OpenTelemetry tracer
 $tracer = new Temporal\OpenTelemetry\Tracer(
     // Pass a unique name for your application
     $tracerProvider->getTracer('My super app'),
     TraceContextPropagator::getInstance(),
 );

+// Configure the interceptor pipeline
 $provider = new SimplePipelineProvider([
     new OpenTelemetryActivityInboundInterceptor($tracer),
     new OpenTelemetryWorkflowClientCallsInterceptor($tracer),